What are User Events and how do I use them?

 How do I trigger an event on my website?

-Other Website Integrations For websites not using WordPress, you can utilize our JavaScript Library.
+For websites not using WordPress, you can utilize our JavaScript Library.
 If you are working with a developer, they can attach the trigger to specific UI elements like a button click using code snippets.
-This ensures that every time a visitor interacts with that element, the event is recorded in Bread & Butter instantly.
+This ensures that every time a visitor interacts with that element, the event is recorded in Bread and Butter instantly.

-API Trigger For custom setups or backend tracking, you can use a direct API trigger.
-This method involves sending a request containing your app_id, device_id, and the unique code of the event you created directly to our system.
+For custom setups or backend tracking, you can use a direct API trigger.
+This method involves sending a request containing your app_id , device_id , and the unique code of the event you created directly to our system.

 Can I disable or delete events?